chrisjrob/chrisjrob.github.io/_posts/2012-10-29-an-open-letter-to-e-book-retailers-lets-have-a-return-to-common-sense.md

 type: post
 published: true
 status: publish
-categories: technology
+category: technology
-tags: ebook drm
+tags: [ebook, drm, rant]
 ---

 It astonishes me that so many people are prepared to go along with the